nestorSag/riskmodels/README.md

 ## Documentation

-The Github pages of this repo contains the package's documentation
+[The Github pages of this repo](https://nestorsag.github.io/riskmodels/) contain the package's documentation

 ## Quickstart